xwu/xwu-swift-numerics/numeric-protocols.md

 slower generic implementation because protocol extension methods are __statically dispatched__.
-However, if you create a protocol `CustomNumeric` that _refines_ `Numeric` and adds `f()` as a requirement, then calls to `f()` will be __dynamically dispatched__ to any concrete implementation that exists:
+However, if you create a protocol `CustomNumeric` that _refines_ `Numeric` and adds `f()` as a requirement, then calls to `f()` will be __dynamically dispatched__ to any concrete implementations:

 ```swift
 protocol CustomNumeric: Numeric {